"My goal is for every single student, faculty and staff member to succeed here at the Jacobs School. That's what equity means to me."

 Student and Faculty Racial Equity Task Force

-The Jacobs School launched the Jacobs School Student and Faculty Racial Equity Task Force in October 2020.
-Part of the mission of this task force is to listen, to take a careful pulse of the culture of the school, and to understand what is working and what is not.
+The Jacobs School Student and Faculty Racial Equity Task Force is part of the School's efforts to ensure that everyone at the Jacobs School has what they need to thrive inside and outside the classroom and laboratory.
+This project involves listening, and taking a careful pulse of the culture of the School in order to understand what is working and what is not.
 From there, the School develops action plans.

 Racial Equity Fellows

-Students with a demonstrated commitment to racial equity have been selected as multiple cohorts of Jacobs School of Engineering Racial Equity Fellows program.
+Students with a demonstrated commitment to racial equity are invited each year to join the Jacobs School of Engineering Racial Equity Fellows program.
 These students, representing undergraduate and graduate perspectives from across the Jacobs School, are specifically invited to serve on the Jacobs School's Student and Faculty Racial Equity Task Force.
-Meet the Jacobs School Racial Equity Fellows for 2020 and 2021.
+The 2023 cohort is currently in action.
+(Meet previous Jacobs School Racial Equity Fellows: 2020 and 2021.)

 IDEA Engineering Student Center